-45 The beneficiary shall establish the evaluation/selection board according to the national provisions, its internal rules and human resources available.
+The beneficiary shall establish the evaluation/selection board according to the national provisions, its internal rules and human resources available.

+• The members sign a conflict of interest

+declaration

+The purchaser beneficiary must take all the

+necessary measures in order to avoid the

+situations that might cause conflicts of interests

+and/or unfair competition.

+When setting up the evaluation board, the

+beneficiary should select members that have

+knowledge of the marketplace (prices, companies,

+alliances and understanding between them etc.)

+taking into consideration their experience, the

+field of the contract, etc.

+In addition, it is recommended to observe the

+principle of rotation and randomness when

+setting the evaluation board (if the personnel is

+sufficient to ensure such rotation and

+randomness).

-The members sign a conflict of interest declaration The purchaser beneficiary must take all the necessary measures in order to avoid the situations that might cause conflicts of interests and/or unfair competition.
-When setting up the evaluation board, the beneficiary should select members that have knowledge of the marketplace (prices, companies, alliances and understanding between them etc.) taking into consideration their experience, the field of the contract, etc. In addition, it is recommended to observe the principle of rotation and randomness when setting the evaluation board (if the personnel setting the evaluation board (if the personnel is sufficient to ensure such rotation and randomness).
-Bid evaluation When evaluating the bids, it is recommended the evaluators to use their marketplace knowledge that may help them detect high and unusual bid data and unusual relationships between third parties, and act according to national legal provisions in force.
-Also, during bid evaluation, the board Evaluation report evaluation should complete backgrounds check on all bidders and third parties (this includes: website checks, companies house information etc.) During the evaluation process, the members shall check the existence of all declarations submitted by the bidders, according to the legal provisions.
-The members shall include all these information in the evaluation report that shall be submitted to the first level control for expenditure validation.
+Bid evaluation When evaluating the bids, it is recommended the Evaluation report

+evaluators to use their marketplace knowledge

+that may help them detect high and unusual bid

+data and unusual relationships between third

+parties, and act according to national legal

+provisions in force.
+Also, during bid evaluation, the board evaluation should complete backgrounds check on all bidders and third parties (this includes: website checks, companies house information etc.) During the evaluation process, the members shall check the existence of all declarations submitted by the bidders, according to the legal provisions.
+The members shall include all this information in the evaluation report that shall be submitted to the first level control for expenditure validation.
 Also, the evaluation report regarding the selection of the bidder shall include the description of the financial and technical advantages that motivates the selection of one bidder over other bidders.
-Implement Drafting/signing the The beneficiary shall publish all the contract Information posted on ation and monitoring contract information that is not publically sensitive (according to national provisions).
-The beneficiary shall made public the information on its website or on the Programme site, if the beneficiary does not have one: The information shall be posted in 10 days Beneficiary's or on the Programme site.
+Implementa tion and monitoring Drafting/signing the contract The minimum following information shall be made public: the name of the provider, the contract value, the type of public procurement used, the contract object.
+For all single source awards (when only one bidder attended the procedure and the beneficiary plans to sign the contract with that bidder), the beneficiary must Information posted on Beneficiary's or on the Programme site.